 Diego Rivera (Detroit Institute of Arts)

-Artstor is collaborating with the Detroit Institute of Arts (DIA) to add approximately 1,380 images of works by the Mexican artist Diego Rivera (1886-1957) to the Digital Library.
-The images will be digitized from a rare collection of photographs created in conjunction with the seminal 1986 exhibition "Diego Rivera: A Retrospective," organized by Linda Downs, Curator of Education, and Ellen Sharp, Curator of Graphic Arts, at the DIA to mark the 100th anniversary of Rivera's birth.
-The DIA is the home of Rivera's Detroit Industry fresco cycle (1932-1933), the most important work by the artist in the United States.
-The photographs for the retrospective provide comprehensive documentation of Rivera's works, including frescos, paintings, and works on paper.
-Of particular note are images of preparatory cartoons, drawings, and notebooks that have never been published and have since been dispersed and acquired by private collections.
+The images were digitized from a collection of photographs created in conjunction with the seminal 1986 exhibition “Diego Rivera: A Retrospective,” organized by Linda Downs, Curator of Education, and Ellen Sharp, Curator of Graphic Arts, at the DIA to mark the 100th anniversary of Rivera’s birth.
+The DIA is the home of Rivera’s Detroit Industry fresco cycle (1932-1933), the most important work by the artist in the United States.
+The photographs for the retrospective provide comprehensive documentation of Rivera’s oeuvre, including frescos, paintings, and works on paper.
+Of particular note are rare images of preparatory cartoons, drawings, and notebooks.